yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getranges-method.md

 ## <a name="parameters"></a>Parametreler
  `document`
- [in] Uzaklık istendiği belge.
+ [in] The document for which the offset is requested.

  `line`
- [in] Aralıkları için karşılık gelen belge satır.
+ [in] The document line corresponding to the ranges.

  `column`
- [in] Aralıkları için karşılık gelen belge sütun.
+ [in] The document column corresponding to the ranges.

  `cRanges`
- [in] Boyutu `ranges` dizisi.
+ [in] The size of the `ranges` array.

  `pcRanges`
- [out] Bir işaretçi bir `ULONG32` içeriyor aralıkları için gerekli arabellek boyutunu alır.
+ [out] A pointer to a `ULONG32` that receives the size of the buffer required to contain the ranges.

  `ranges`
- [out] Aralık alan arabellek için işaretçi.
+ [out] A pointer to the buffer that receives the ranges.

 ## <a name="return-value"></a>Dönüş Değeri
- Yöntem başarılı olursa S_OK; Aksi takdirde, E_FAIL veya başka bir hata kodu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Gereksinimler
- **Üst bilgi:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Ayrıca bkz.